pathikrit/better-files/README.md

 assert(scanner.tillEndOfLine() == " 2 3")
 assert(!scanner.hasNext)
 ```
-If you are simply interested in tokens, you can use `file.tokens(delimiter, includeDelims)`
+If you are simply interested in tokens, you can use `file.tokens()`

 ### File Monitoring
 Vanilla Java watchers: